vrettasm/PyGeneticAlgorithms/README.md

 The initial approach offers a "_StandardGA_" class, where the whole population is replaced by another one of offsprings at the end of each iteration (or epoch).

+> NOTE:
+> For computationally expensive fitness functions the StandardGA class provides the option of parallel
+> evaluation, by setting in the method run(..., parallel=True).
+However, for fast fitness functions this
+> might actually cause the evolution to converge slower.
+So the default setting here is "parallel=False".

 The current implementation offers a variety of genetic operators including:

 - **Selection operators**: